 All MD and MD-PhD applicants must have completed the Medical College Admissions Test (MCAT).
 MCAT must be taken between January 2016 and September 2019.
 To be considered for entry in 2020, applicants must provide scores from exams administered through September 2019.
-Candidates must earn an MCAT score of at least 495 to be considered.
-Those applying to the early-decision program must have a score of at least 508.
+Candidates must earn an MCAT score of at least 494 to be considered.

 Applicants must have completed at least 90 semester hours from a U.S. college or university.
 All required coursework must also be taken at a U.S. college or university.

 Required coursework with a grade of C- or better:

 - College English composition or writing intensive, six credit hours or one year

 - College-level mathematics (college algebra or above), three credit hours or one semester*